 Before you take the CSET examination, it's important to understand the format of the exam.
 The CSET is a multiple subject exam consisting of 3 subtests.
 The order is as follows:

 52 Multiple Choice

 39 Multiple Choice

 To take this multiple subject exam, you must register online and select both a test date and test center that work best for you.
 You can register for one subtest or for all three subtests.

 To successfully pass the CSET, you'll need to develop a regular practice of studying.
 Don't cram all the information in at the last minute and expect to pass the examination with flying colors.
 Make studying a part of your daily life, like watching nightly TV or going for a morning run.
 Carve out at least half an hour for studying each day to build and cement the habit.

 Study with the right materials.

-Visit the CTC website and click on the subject area test you plan to take, such as Art, French, or Mathematics.
-There, you’ll find comprehensive information about each test, including the test structure, testing locations, and preparation materials available for each test.
-Studying with materials offered by the CTC ensures you’ll know what to expect and feel more confident on test day.
+Visit the CTC website and click on the subject area test you plan to take, such as Art, French, or Mathematics1.
+There, you'll find comprehensive information about each test, including the CSET test structure, testing locations, and test prep materials.
+Studying with testing materials offered by the CTC ensures you'll know what to expect and feel more confident on test day.

 Take practice tests.

-In addition to study guides and sample questions provided by the CTC, you may also find it useful to take CSET practice exams developed by California educators and assessment specialists.
-Such tests like those offered by Kaplan Publishing Group can help you better understand the content matter of the test and periodically assess your skills.
+In addition to study guides and sample test questions provided by the CTC, you may also find it useful to take practice CSET exams developed by California educators and assessment specialists.
+Such tests like those offered by Kaplan Publishing Group can help you better understand the content matter of the CSET test and periodically assess your basic skills.